Benin Expedition of 1897: January 1897

-Phillips had sent a message to the Oba, claiming that his present mission was to discuss trade and peace and demanding admission to the territory.
-Ahead of Phillips, he had sent an envoy bearing numerous gifts for trade.
-It was during this time that the Oba was celebrating the Igue festival, and he sent word that he did not wish to see the British at the time, and he would send word in a month or two, when he was ready to receive just Phillips and one Jakri chief.
+Phillips sent a message to the Oba stating that his mission was to discuss trade and peaceful relations and requesting admission to the territory.
+He also sent an envoy ahead bearing gifts.
+At the time, the Oba was celebrating the Igue festival, and he sent word that he did not wish to receive the British delegation during this period, indicating that he would send word later when he was ready to meet with Phillips and one Jakri chief.
+The Oba requested that the party wait about a month, but Phillips continued towards the capital despite warnings from Itsekiri intermediaries that Benin forces were assembling.
+The proposed visit produced a sharp division within the Oba's council, with the Oba ordering his chiefs not to attack the party and instructing them to allow the them to approach so that its intentions could be determined.